sadeghesfahani/Shopify/README.md

 first thing first, you need to [download](https://nodejs.org/en/) and install node.js to provide you with `npm`. to install React library open your terminal and head into
 >project-dir/frontend
+and use `npm install` to install react and all its dependencies once.

+## make project working
+to make the project working we need to have both Django and React open simultaniusly. for first runing django project you need to create database based on django models. use these two commands to create data schema:
+`py manage.py makemigrations` and `py manage.py migrate` then to start the django project use `py manage.py runserver`. now it's time to run our React project, to do so jump into the front end directory and use `npm start` and here we go! enjoy your hacking !!!